DanielOgorchock/OmniThing/doc/params.md

 * revertTime
   * type: uint
   * required: False
-  * description: If set, the servo will revert to initial value after given milliseconds
+  * description: If set, the servo will revert to initial value after given milliseconds.
+Leave this blank to never revert.
 * shutoffTime
   * type: uint
   * required: False
-  * description: If set, the servo will be detached given milliseconds after being set to a new percent
+  * description: If set, the servo will be detached given milliseconds after being set to a new percent.
+Leave this blank to never shutoff.
 * initialPercent
   * type: float
   * required: False